ed-andre/betterjobs/docs/project-scope.md

    - Extract key information from job descriptions

 3. **Data Storage**
-   - Design and implement DuckDB schema for storing job data
+   - Design and implement BigQuery schema for storing job data
    - Create indexes for efficient querying
    - Implement update/merge logic to handle new and changed listings